 Required documents for the student

-1. Impreso solicitud visado nacional español-inglésIt opens in new window.
+.
 Each applicant must complete and sign a visa application, filling in each of its sections.
 If the applicant is a minor, one of their parents or a duly accredited representative must sign the application.

 2. Photograph.
 A recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.

-3. Valid, unexpired passport.
-Original and a photocopy of the page or pages of the passport that contain biometric data.
-The passport must be valid at least for the duration of the planned stay and contain two blank pages.
+3. Valid, unexpired passport. original and a photocopy of the page or pages containing biometric data from the passport.
+The passport must be valid for at least one year and have at least two blank pages.
 Passports issued more than 10 years ago will not be accepted.

-4. Proof of acceptance for the study, training or volunteer activity or internship.
 Original and a copy of the document proving:

-• An agreement with the organization responsible for the volunteer programme.
+- The agreement with the organisation responsible for a volunteer programme

 5. Proof of financial means.
 Original and a copy of the documents proving that the applicant (or their legal representative or the family member supporting them) has sufficient financial means to cover the expenses of the student's stay and return, as well as the stay and return of the family members accompanying them.
 The minimum required amount is equivalent to 100% of Spain's Public Multiple Effects Income Indicator (IPREM).
 To this amount must be added 75% of the IPREM for the first family member and 50% of the IPREM for each additional family member.
 If proof is provided that accommodation for the entire stay has been paid for in advance, this amount will be deducted.
-Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

-The Global Health Insurance Card is accepted as medical insurance for all the student visas.
+The Global Health Insurance Card (GHIC) is accepted as medical insurance for all the student visas.
 Nevertheless, travel insurance or the European Health Card EHIC are not accepted.

 7. Criminal record check certificate.
-Applicants of legal age who apply for a visa for a stay of more than 180 days must submit the original and a copy of the criminal record check certificate(s) issued by their country or countries of residence for the past 5 years.
+When the duration of the stay exceeds 180 days, applicants of legal age must submit the original and a copy of the criminal record certificate issued by the country or countries of residence in the last 5 years.
 These certificates must be legalized or apostilled and must be submitted together with an official translation into Spanish.

 It is required that the certificate be issued within six months prior to the submission of the application, unless the certificate itself specifies a different expiration date.